Hifzaan123/claim-audit-prototype/README.md

 If you don’t have real claims to use, the template for logging external datasets you might add later is `backend/data/data-sources.template.json`.

----

 ### License

-Pick something sensible for the hackathon and check licenses on bundled model weights (Xenova pulls from Hugging Face–style repos).
+Pick something sensible for this and check licenses on bundled model weights (Xenova pulls from Hugging Face–style repos).

----

-### Write-up PDF

-`HACKATHON_SUBMISSION.md` is only there to copy into Word/Docs and export to PDF — it’s not executed by the app.
-Deadline and filename were in the organizer email (`YourName_The Big Code_2026.pdf`, Drive link, etc.).